-His basic premise is that the foreclosure mess was not a situation where millions of people suddenly appeared needing housing, but where Trillions of dollars appeared and investment banks were in search of vulnerable, unsophisticated, trusting people who could be convinced to sign their names under false pretenses and false representations originating from investment banks and delivered to investors and borrowers.
-He believes that securitization of debt is a legitimate method of risk diversification but that the investment banks in practice turned it into a PONZI scheme, the full scope of which is not yet fully understood by government, the press or the public.
+His basic premise is that the foreclosure mess was created as a smoke screen for theft from investors and borrowers.
+His research, which ash prompted others to confirm it, reveals that the loan account was was written off as part of the securitization of data about the loan.
+His research reveals that the securitization schemes are being falsely represented as securitization of debt, notes or mortgages.
+He believes that securitization of debt is a legitimate method of risk diversification but that the investment banks in practice turned it into a PONZI scheme, the full scope of which is not yet fully understood by government, the legal community, the press or the public.

 He was first alerted to the possibility that the investment banks were conducting a fraudulent enterprise when he learned of a study by Katherine Ann Porter at the University of Iowa in 2007 where it was first revealed that 40% of the closing documents, including the promissory notes from “borrowers” had been destroyed or “lost.”
 Knowing that this percentage was far too high to be dismissed as accidental, he quickly concluded that the destruction of notes and other closing documents was intentional.
 He eventually concluded that the only reason a sophisticated worldwide banking institution would destroy promissory notes (equivalent of cash) was that the notes were created, sold and traded under false pretenses.
 The banks successfully convinced most people that images from a computer were just as good as the original paper (despite laws to the contrary).